Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Approach

 \subsection{Evaluation Metrics}

-The earliest and the most widely accepted evaluation metric of SGG models is Recall@K~\cite{lu2016visual}.
-To calculate this, we first need to compose the set of subject-predicate-object into a triplet.
-For each triplet, we compute the prediction score by multiplying each score.
-We sort the scores and select the top $K$ triplets.
-We then compute the triplet recalls.
-We consider the triplet a correct prediction when all three elements are labeled correctly.

-In classic SGG tasks, $K$ is usually predefined as 20, 50, or 100.
-However, since the number of texts fluctuates significantly from image to image, using a fixed $K$ value does not provide a fair comparison.
-Take Figure~\ref{fig:recall} as an example.
-When a large $K$ is fixed, Recall@K can cover almost all major combinations of objects if the number of texts is small, which makes the accuracy very close to 100\% (left side of Figure~\ref{fig:recall}).
-When a small $K$ is fixed, the score is always low if there are many texts (right side in Figure~\ref{fig:recall}).
+The earliest and the most widely accepted evaluation metric for SGG models is Recall@K, traditionally predefined at 20, 50, or 100~\cite{lu2016visual}.
+However, since the number of texts in comics fluctuates significantly from image to image, using a fixed $K$ value does not provide a fair comparison.
+Take Fig.~\ref{fig:recall} as an example.
+When a large $K$ is fixed, Recall@K can cover almost all major combinations of objects if the number of texts is small, which makes the accuracy very close to 100\% (left side of Fig.~\ref{fig:recall}).
+When a small $K$ is fixed, the score is always low if there are many texts (right side in Fig.~\ref{fig:recall}).

-To compare our proposed method with rule-based methods more appropriately, we set $K$= \#text and introduce a new evaluation metric called Recall@(\#text), which is the Recall of selected predictions that can cover all texts on the page.
-For each text, we choose the triplet containing it with the highest score as the prediction.
-For the cases where there exist $N$ speakers for a single text, we select the top $N$ triplets as predictions.
-We use Recall@(\#text) to evaluate the experimental results in Section~\ref{sec:results}.
+To establish a more reliable benchmark for the task of comics speaker detection, we introduce a new evaluation metric called Recall@(\#text), which measures the Recall of selected predictions covering all texts on a page.
+For each text, we choose the subject-predicate-object triplet containing it with the highest score as the prediction.
+In cases where a single text has $N$ speakers, we select the top $N$ triplets.
+We consider a triplet correct if the object regions are detected with an IoU greater than 0.65 and correctly labeled.